JBShady/COD5-Remastered/README.md

 * Rewrote voiceover scripting to use improved code from later DLCs that reduced the repetiveness of how lines are played
 * Reorganized voiceover categories to be less repetitive and more consistent, and also added new categories for powerups, perks, Teddy Bear (cut), and downed lines (cut).
 * Added generic pain voiceover to allign with the other three modded maps.
+* Fixed vision file changing when going downstairs in the power room
+* Fixed music audio dropping too much when in shower room zone

 ## Shi No Numa
 * Added "mission intro" in the bottom left corner to include storyline accurate info.